NVIDIA/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 **Project Goal**: An external reference for a chatbot to question answer off public press releases & tech blogs.
 Performs document ingestion & Q&A interface using best open models in any cloud or customer datacenter, leverages the power of GPU-accelerated Milvus for efficient vector storage and retrieval, along with TRT-LLM, to achieve lightning-fast inference speeds with custom LangChain LLM wrapper.

 ## Components
-- **LLM**: Llama2 -- 7b, 13b, and 70b all supported.
+- **LLM**: [Llama2](https://ai.meta.com/llama/) - 7b, 13b, and 70b all supported.
 13b and 70b generate good responses.
 Wanted best open-source model available at the time of creation.
-- **LLM Backend**: TRT-LLM for speed.
+- **LLM Backend**: Nemo framework inference container with TRT-LLM backend for speed.
 - **Vector DB**: Milvus because it's GPU accelerated.
-- **Embedding Model**: e5-large-v2 since it appeared to be one of the best embedding model available at the moment.
+- **Embedding Model**: [e5-large-v2](https://huggingface.co/intfloat/e5-large-v2) since it is one of the best embedding model available at the moment.
 - **Framework(s)**: LangChain and LlamaIndex.

 This reference workflow uses a variety of components and services to customize and deploy the RAG based chatbot.
 The following diagram illustrates how they work together.
 Refer to the [detailed architecture guide](./docs/architecture.md) to understand more about these components and how they are tied together.